Admiring Light

 Cathedral of Learning, University of Pittsburgh – Sony A7 II with Zeiss FE 16-35mm f/4 ZA OSS @ 16mm, f/6.3

-9 thoughts on “Finding Time to Shoot (and write!)”
+9 responses to “Finding Time to Shoot (and write!)”

 Just wanted to say thank you for the great (and free!) content you share with us.
 You don’t owe us anything, so keep doing this as a source of enjoyment, and not because of any sense of obligation.
 I’d rather quality over frequency and that’s why I subscribe to your rss feed.
 Btw, very interested in your thoughts on .RAF processing.
 Just as much, I am dreading your thoughts on the X-T2 because I can’t afford to upgrade from my X-T1 😉